Home/ Blog/ Healthy Living/

 How can One Medical help?

 At One Medical, we’re here to help you stay safe and healthy on your travels.
 Through our Travel Vaccine Questionnaire, we can help you determine which vaccines you need and when.
 Simply login to your account via desktop (not the app) and select “Get travel recommendations” at the bottom of the page.
 Answer a few questions like where you’re going and when, and our providers will review your personal health history and current travel guidelines to identify which vaccines are right for you and put in the appropriate lab orders and/or prescriptions you need for your trip.
 Some travelers, after completing the form, may be prompted to establish care with an office visit prior to utilizing our travel services.
-We carry most vaccines at our offices, so once your travel recommendations are processed, you can simply drop into any One Medical lab for immunization and you’ll be on your way!
+If you’re looking for a travel vaccine clinic, we carry most vaccines at our offices, so once your travel recommendations are processed, you can simply drop into any One Medical lab for immunization and you’ll be on your way!
 As this season is set to be one of the busiest we’ve seen, ideally you’ll want to do this at least 6-8 weeks in advance to ensure the smoothest process.

 Have more questions about how to stay safe and healthy this summer?
 Our primary care team is here to help.
 At One Medical, we aim to provide exceptional care designed around you and your unique health needs.
 Sign up today to book a same or next day appointment — in person or over video — through our app.